Anouk Aimée

-Among her films are Federico Fellini's La Dolce Vita (1960), after which she was considered a "rising star who exploded" onto the film world.
-She subsequently acted in Fellini's 8½ (1963), Jacques Demy's Lola (1961), George Cukor's Justine (1969), Bernardo Bertolucci's Tragedy of a Ridiculous Man (1981) and Robert Altman's Prêt à Porter (1994).
-She won the Golden Globe Award for Best Actress - Motion Picture Drama and the BAFTA Award for Best Actress and was nominated for the Academy Award for Best Actress for her acting in A Man and a Woman (1966).
-The film "virtually reignited the lush on-screen romance in an era of skeptical modernism," and brought her international fame.
+Among her films are Federico Fellini's La dolce vita (1960), after which she was considered a "rising star who exploded" onto the film world.
+She subsequently acted in Fellini's 8½ (1963), Jacques Demy's Lola (1961), George Cukor's Justine (1969), Bernardo Bertolucci's Tragedy of a Ridiculous Man (1981), and Robert Altman's Prêt à Porter (1994).
+She won the Golden Globe Award for Best Actress in a Motion Picture – Drama and the BAFTA Award for Best Actress and was nominated for the Academy Award for Best Actress for her acting in A Man and a Woman (1966).
+The film "virtually reignited the lush on-screen romance in an era of skeptical modernism", and brought her international fame.

 She won the Award for Best Actress at the Cannes Film Festival for Marco Bellocchio's film A Leap in the Dark (1980).
-In 2002 she received an honorary César Award, France's national film award.

-Aimée was known for her "striking features" and beauty, and considered "one of the hundred sexiest stars in film history," according to a 1995 poll conducted by Empire magazine.
-She has often portrayed a femme fatale with a melancholy aura.
-In the 1960s, Life magazine commented: "after each picture her enigmatic beauty lingered" in the memories of her audience, and called her "the Left Bank's most beautiful resident."
+In 2002, she received an honorary César Award, France's national film award.
+Aimée was known for her "striking features" and beauty, and considered "one of the hundred sexiest stars in film history", according to a 1995 poll conducted by Empire magazine.
+She often portrayed a femme fatale with a melancholy aura.
+In the 1960s, Life magazine commented: "after each picture her enigmatic beauty lingered" in the memories of her audience, and called her "the Left Bank's most beautiful resident".

 Early years

-Aimée was born in Paris to actor Henri Murray (born Henry Dreyfus; 30 January 1907 – 29 January 1984) and actress Geneviève Sorya (née Durand; 23 June 1912 – 23 March 2008).
+Aimée was born in Paris to actor Henry Murray (born Henri Dreyfus; 30 January 1907 – 29 January 1984) and actress Geneviève Sorya (née Durand; 23 June 1912 – 23 March 2008).
 According to one historian, although some have speculated that her background may be related to Captain Alfred Dreyfus, this has never been confirmed.
-Her father was Jewish, whereas her mother was Catholic.
+Her father was Jewish, whereas her mother was Roman Catholic.
 She was raised Catholic but later converted to Judaism as an adult.

 Her early education took place at l'École de la rue Milton, in Paris; École de Barbezieux; Pensionnat de Bandol; and Institution de Megève.
 She studied dance at Marseille Opera.
-During World War II she was a pupil at Mayfield School, Mayfield in Sussex, but left before taking final exams.
+During World War II she was a pupil at Mayfield School, East Sussex, but left before taking final exams.
 She studied theatre in England, after which she studied dramatic art and dance with Andrée Bauer-Thérond.

 Career

-Aimée (then still Françoise Dreyfus) made her film debut, at the age of fourteen, in the role of Anouk in La Maison sous la mer (1946), and she kept the name afterwards.
+Aimée (then still Françoise Dreyfus) made her film debut, at the age of 14, in the role of Anouk in La Maison sous la mer (The House Under the Sea, 1946), and she kept the name afterwards.
 Jacques Prévert, while writing Les amants de Vérone (The Lovers of Verona, 1949) specifically for her, suggested she take the symbolic last name Aimée, "that would forever associate her with the affective power of her screen roles."
 In French, it means "beloved."